paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-002-department-of-defense.md

 Pub.
 L. 113–291, div.
 A, title X, § 1072(b)(1), (c), Dec.
 19, 2014, 128 Stat.
 3516, 3517, provided that, effective Oct.
 1, 2015, this section is repealed.

 #### Effective Date of Repeal
-Repeal of section effective Oct.
+Repeal effective Oct.
 1, 2015, see section 1072(c) of Pub.
 L. 113–291, set out as an Effective Date of 2014 Amendment note under [section 118 of this title](./chapter-002-department-of-defense.md#section-118).

 #### Inclusion of Assessment of Joint Military Training and Force Allocations in Quadrennial Defense Review and National Military Strategy
 Pub.
 L. 112–81, div.
 A, title III, § 348, Dec.
 31, 2011, 125 Stat.
 1375, provided that: “The assessments of the National Military Strategy conducted by the Chairman of the Joint Chiefs of Staff under [section 153(b) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section153/b&num=0&edition=prelim) [sic; probably means Title 10, Armed Forces], and the quadrennial roles and missions review pursuant to [section 118b of this title](./chapter-002-department-of-defense.md#section-118b) [sic], shall include an assessment of joint military training and force allocations to determine— “(1) the compliance of the military departments with the joint training, doctrine, and resource allocation recommendations promulgated by the Joint Chiefs of Staff; and “(2) the effectiveness of the Joint Staff in carrying out the missions of planning and experimentation formerly accomplished by Joint Forces Command.”